Almost everywhere you go, someone is always asking for a PSA birth certificate.

 - Embassy.

-A birth certificate is one of the crucial requirements needed whenever you’re getting a new job, applying for government-issued IDs, proving your nationality, or verifying whether you’re a legitimate child or not.
+A birth certificate is crucial for getting a new job, applying for government-issued IDs, proving your nationality, or verifying whether you’re a legitimate child.

-Who Is Authorized To Receive PSA Birth Certificate?
+Who Is Authorized To Request for and Receive PSA Birth Certificate?

-You are authorized by law2 to apply for (either via walk-in or online) and receive a birth certificate from the Philippine Statistics Authority (PSA) if you’re one of the following:
+You are authorized by law4 to apply for and receive a birth certificate from the Philippine Statistics Authority (PSA) if you’re one of the following:

 - The owner of the birth certificate;